 Pink Velour Crape Mrytle is a semi-dwarf variety that grows about 12 feet tall.
 One planted at the corner of your home would be a lovely way to boost your curb appeal.

 Vase-shaped Crape Myrtle Trees are multi-stemmed and can be trained into a tree-form quite easily.
 Give them room to grow!

-If you are using them near a house or building, measure from their center to length of their mature spread.
+If you are using them near a house or building, measure from their center to the length of their mature spread.
 They appreciate some "elbow room" to access the exterior without running into your pretty tree.